PUDDINGIII/GPUplacement/READ.md

 A Kubernetes-based GPU scheduling framework for deploying and evaluating TensorRT-optimized YOLO11 workloads on an NVIDIA Jetson Orin cluster.

+This repository also introduces **VIGIA (Vigilant Intelligent GPU Inference Allocator)**, a lightweight hardware-aware scheduling framework that dynamically selects worker nodes using runtime hardware telemetry.

 ---

 ## Overview

-GPUplacement is an experimental framework designed to evaluate GPU scheduling strategies for edge AI workloads running on Kubernetes.
+GPUplacement is an experimental framework for evaluating GPU scheduling strategies for edge AI inference workloads running on Kubernetes.

-The project demonstrates how multiple YOLO11 TensorRT inference workloads can be deployed across a Jetson Orin cluster while monitoring hardware utilization and scheduling behavior.
+The project demonstrates how multiple TensorRT-optimized YOLO11 workloads can be deployed across an NVIDIA Jetson Orin cluster while monitoring runtime hardware conditions and scheduling behavior.

+Unlike the default Kubernetes scheduler, **VIGIA** considers runtime hardware metrics such as context switching, power consumption, and temperature before Pod deployment to improve scheduling decisions.

 The repository includes: